NIMI-research/CNL_KGQA/README.md

 For fine-tuning on custom data using LLAMA2, follow the instructions provided in the [LLAMA2 Dataset Guide](https://github.com/facebookresearch/llama-recipes/blob/main/docs/Dataset.md) and [LLAMA2 Finetuning](https://github.com/facebookresearch/llama-recipes/#fine-tuning).

+Also for Llama 2 fine tuning please the unzip the llama2_finetuning.zip and paste it in the same directory.
+After this follow the links provided above.

 ## Installation